Vincent9339/metaprivBIDS-Outer/docs/examples.rst

             "<p style='margin-top: 16px;'>1) the smaller the size of the MSU within a record, the higher the risk associated with that record.<br>" +
             "2) the greater the number of MSUs contained in the record, the higher its risk." +

-            "<p style='margin-top: 16px;'> The user will be asked to fill out both the specificed max size of variables to consider.
+            "<p style='margin-top: 16px;'> The user will be asked to fill out both the specified max size of variables to consider.
 This can be a minimum of 1 field and max of total amount of fields available.<br>" +
             " The Data Intrusion Simulation (DIS) metric has to be between 0 to 1, the default is set to: 0.2.
 The higher the DIS, the more background knowledge we assume an adversary has.",

             "Step 6: To see a preview of the data the user can push the Preview Data Button.",